 The dues of this organization shall be set upon recommendation of the Board of Directors, no later than the November meeting and payable during the month of January.

-ARTICLE TWELVE - Amendments
+ARTICLE TWELVE - Presenters

 A. These By-Laws may be altered, amended, repealed or added to by an affirmative vote of not less than two-thirds (2/3) of the Board and majority of membership present.